 Andaman & Nicobar Islands, which is a group of 572 islands/islets is the largest group of islands in India.

-Including uninhibited islands, there are totally 1208 islands in India.
+Including uninhabited islands, there are a total of 1208 islands in India.